Link to a list of our current members and sponsors here

 As part of the SMWG’s Education/Outreach initiatives/activities, the SMWG has participated in planning and has cosponsored several multi-day national workshops/conferences with the U.S. EPA and U.S. Army Corps of Engineers; co-sponsored the well-attended “Sediment Remediation Training Course: How Do You Select And Design Options?”; participated on the Steering Committee for the 4th through 8th International Remediation of Contaminated Sediment Conferences sponsored by Battelle; and participates in various technical conferences.
 In 2011, the SMWG collaborated with the U.S. Army Corps of Engineers on a workshop, "Working Toward A New Contaminated Sediment Site Paradigm," which challenged workshop participants to develop ways within the existing Superfund framework (i.e., CERCLA and the NCP) to achieve better results at contaminated sediment sites in one-half the time and at one-half the cost.
 Other SMWG activities include Site Tours, Sediment Symposiums, and Technology Transfer Conferences.
 Sponsors also are invited to participate in SMWG Member/Sponsor topical conference calls, conducted periodically, and receive electronic copies of "Sediment Alerts" sent to the Members with timely news of relevant new developments in the sediment management arena.

 If you are interested in joining the SMWG as a Sponsor, please fill out the Registration Form and mail it to us with your dues check as indicated on the form.
-Click on the link to the 2017 Sponsor Letter and Registration Form and Invoice for additional information.
+Click on the link to the August 2017 Sponsor Invitation Letter for additional information.

 Significant work will be required in 2017-2018 and thereafter to continue pressing for national implementation of an appropriate risk-management decision-making framework, including follow-up on the U.S. EPA Sediment Guidance, encouragement of training and application of U.S. EPA’s Guidance, continuing discussions with U.S. EPA and other stakeholders, and continuing to serve as a catalyst for new sediment management ideas.

 Broad-based support of the initiatives of the SMWG is important to strengthen the impact of our message.
-In 2017, we will need your support more than ever as remedial decisions are to be reached at other significant sites and implementation of those decisions recently made will begin.
-The extremely expensive cost of addressing contaminated sediments in the past, even at smaller scale sites like Manistique Harbor (costs incurred for removal of approximately 187,000 cy of sediments were just under $50M), underscores the need for continued coordinated and cooperative action by potentially responsible parties.
+In 2017 and 2018, we will need your support more than ever as remedial decisions are to be reached at other significant sites and implementation of those decisions recently made will begin.
+The extremely expensive cost of addressing contaminated sediments as evidenced by the estimated costs in the Lower Passaic River Proposed Plan (estimated by Region 2 to be $1.7 billion, but which many experts believe is substantially understated), the anticipated remedy for the Willamette River (Portland Harbor) (is expected to cost over $1 billion), the Gowanus Canal ROD ($305 million) and the Lower Duwamish ROD ($342 million), underscore the need for continued coordinated and cooperative action by potentially responsible parties.
 Your active involvement in the SMWG would be an excellent way to help shape the future of this important issue.

 The SMWG will continue to be of critical importance to parties wishing to address contaminated sediment management issues in a technically and scientifically sound manner.
 For more information about joining the SMWG, please contact the Group's Coordinating Director, Steven C. Nadeau, Honigman Miller Schwartz and Cohn LLP, 660 Woodward Avenue, Detroit, MI 48226, phone (313) 465-7492 or Send Steve an e-mail.